sagarnanera/RealTime-chat-webapp-demo/README.md

 # RealTime-chat-webapp

-This is basic chatting application/webapp in groups.
+This is basic chatting application/webapp for chatting in groups.

 This is build with nodeJS and SocketIO.